 Another scenario is that they don’t know about your business, but they know they need a certain product or service.

-Let’s say you’re having a party and you need to find a cheese shop near you.
+Let’s say you’re having a party, and you need to find a cheese shop near you.
 After all, you can’t have a party without cheese!

-In this search result, things may look a bit different but you’ll find several of the top listings of the cheese shops in your area and a snippet of information about them.
-You can choose one and dive in to learn more – find reviews, their hours, location, plus some other results and websites that match your search criteria.
+In this search result, things may look a bit different, but you’ll find several of the top listings of the cheese shops in your area and a snippet of information about them.
+You can choose one and dive in to learn more – find reviews, their hours, and location, plus some other results and websites that match your search criteria.